aelzenaar/ncea-notes/README.md

  * Calculus (91262): full worksheets with questions, homeworks, four practice exams.
  * Probability (91267): worksheet with basic material only.

+If I end up tutoring this subject in 2018, I will likely rewrite everything.

 ### Level Three and Scholarship Calculus
  * Generic skills: a [set of notes](L3%20Maths%20Generic/generic.pdf) covering (naive) sets, (rudimentary) proofs, sigma and pi notation, induction, the Binomial theorem, and very basic graph theory.